MickyTh/distributed_bruteforce/README.md

 # distributed_bruteforce
-bruteforce one hash with multiple remote computers(Unity is strength)
+bruteforce one hash with multiple remote computers

-This is a trial on creating a distributed_bruteforce tool.
-You can help me improve this tool by giving me suggestion on better approach and help people benefit form this tool (Disclaimer: Every illegal hacking tools on the internet is only for educational purpose :-).
+Disclaimer: Every illegal hacking tools on the internet is only for educational purpose

-The files are not properly documented so if you have any doubt just DM me on instagram: @micc_k21

-This tool works fine on lan connection but working on remote connection may lead to some mixing up of data.